Sursock bronze: Composition and description

-The statuette is 38.4 cm tall; the god is depicted standing on a square base with sides measuring 5 cm.
-Two bulls, flank the effigy of the god, with the entire group resting on a rectangular base measuring 14.7 cm wide 12.7 cm deep and 4.7 cm high.
-The entire statuette was originally coated in gold, and although much of it has worn away, there are still visible traces of it remaining.
-The god is depicted youthful, beardless and with a full face; these attributes reflect an ancient local type of the god Hadad devoid of classical influence.
-The eye grooves were once inlaid with enamel or precious stone according to the Syro-Phoenician practice.
+The statuette measures 38.4 cm in overall height; the god is depicted standing on a square base with sides measuring 5 cm.
+Two bulls flank the effigy of the god, with the entire group resting on a rectangular base measuring 14.7 cm wide, 12.7 cm deep, and 4.7 cm high.
+The entire statuette was originally coated in gold, and although much of it has worn away, visible traces of it remain.
+The god is depicted as youthful, beardless, and with a full face; these attributes reflect an ancient local iconographic type (Note: An "iconographic type" denotes a conventionalized mode of representation defined by recurring attributes, poses, and visual features associated with a particular deity or cult.) of the god Hadad devoid of classical influence.
+The eye grooves were once inlaid with enamel or precious stone according to Syro-Phoenician practice.
 A powerful blow to the face slightly curved the tip of the nose downwards.
 The neck is thick, with a prominent Adam's apple, and the hair falls onto the shoulders in four layers of curly locks, completely covering the ears.

-Close-up of the Sursock bronze, highlighting the distinctive kalathos.